kaistAI/Volcano/README.md

 ```

 ## Qualitative analysis
-To reproduce attention heatmaps in our paper, please refer to [these instructions](./llava/visualize/README.md).
+For reproduction of attention heatmaps in our paper, we created a [dedicated folder with step-by-step instructions](./llava/visualize).

 ## Citation
 ```